ucberkeley/sis-qa-test-auto/dashboard/README.md

-# Dashboard to Test Execution Server
+# Test Execution Server Dashboard

 ### Instructions for running
-1. Install Ruby.
+1. [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/), preferably, a version after 1.9.
 1. Run `bundle install` in this directory.
 1. If starting `qata` on a port other than `8421`, set `SIS_TEST_SERVER_PORT` to that port number.